Bengerthelorf/newick-visualizer/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+If you have any suggestions or feedback, please submit them on our [GitHub Issues page](https://github.com/Bengerthelorf/newick-visualizer/issues).

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.